szaimen/Nextcloud-NAS-Guide/README.md

 - One internal SSD with at least 128GB
 - Power Supply for your server (if not built-in)
 - TPM2 support
-- One external SSD (or HDD) that will store your personal data with at least 250GB (depending on how much data you are planning to store on your server.
+- One (or more) external SSD (or HDD) that will store your personal data with at least 250GB (depending on how much data you are planning to store on your server.
 Rule of thumb: this drive should be at least twice as big as your current private data)
 - Two additional external HDD's that will function as backup drives with at least the same size like the external data SSD/HDD, each
 - One USB-stick with at least 8GB for installing Ubuntu
 - For the initial setup you will also need a HDMI-display (e.g. monitor/tv/beamer), USB-mouse and -keyboard.
 If you don't have one: you don't need to buy those.
 Borrowing or renting those should be enough.
 (You really only need them for the initial setup.)

-**Please note: In order to complete this guide, you will need a PC running Windows 7/10 Professional or higher for encrypting and formatting the external drives.
-(The `Windows 10/7 Home Edition` is not enough) If you don't have one, this guide is unfortunately nothing for you.**
 </details>

 ## Do you have any Hardware recommendations?
 Since your server shall run 24/7, it makes sense to use laptop CPU's and hardware because those are still much more power efficient than any custom-built PC.
 Perfect because of the size and power for this usecase are Intel NUC's.
 <details><summary>Click here to expand</summary>

 Recommended are any recent Intel NUC's with 4 or more cores.
 Click on [this link](https://geizhals.eu/?cat=barepc&v=e&hloc=at&hloc=de&hloc=pl&hloc=uk&hloc=eu&sort=p&bl1_id=30&xf=15825_4%7E2257_Intel%7E3345_2018#gh_filterbox) to show recommended devices.
-Of yourse you are free to buy used devices, but again: Intel NUC's are prefered.
+Of course you are free to buy used devices, but again: Intel NUC's are prefered.

 After you have chosen your device, you will need to get compatible RAM and Storage for your NUC which depends on the model that you've chosen.
 So please choose wisely.